John Kennedy (Louisiana politician): Public image

-Speaking style in Congressional hearings

 Kennedy is known for his pronounced Southern drawl and folksy manner of speaking.
-Kennedy once said in a hearing: "I trust Russia and China and Iran and North Korea like I trust a Jussie Smollett police report."
-On another occasion he told a judicial nominee, "just because you've seen My Cousin Vinny doesn't qualify you to be a federal judge."
-At a 2017 Senate Banking Committee hearing, referring to credit monitoring companies like Equifax that collect information, sell it to other companies, then charge a premium to make sure it is accurate, Kennedy quipped: "It's ridiculous.
-I don't pay extra in a restaurant to prevent the waiter from spitting in my food."
-Some colleagues who knew Kennedy during his Louisiana politics days say he now sounds different than they remember.
-Columnist Ed Felien once said Kennedy had "the charm of a Southern gentleman and the venom of a rattlesnake".
+He is also known for making quips during speeches and senate hearings.
+However, some colleagues who knew Kennedy during his Louisiana politics days say that his speaking style is just a persona.
+Columnist Ed Felien wrote that Kennedy "has all the charm of a Southern gentleman and the venom of a rattlesnake."

+Politico named Kennedy one of the "biggest social media stars in Congress", alongside Representative Alexandria Ocasio-Cortez, Senator Bernie Sanders, Senator Rand Paul and Representative Brandon Gill.

 Personal life

 Kennedy and his wife, Becky, are founding members of their local Methodist church in Madisonville.

-Despite sharing the first name and last name of the 35th president of the United States, he is not related to the Kennedy family of Massachusetts.
+Despite sharing the first and last name of the 35th president of the United States, he is not related to the Kennedy family of Massachusetts.

-Members of Kennedy's family have been political and economic elites in Louisiana since the 19th century.
-Kennedy's great-grandfather Leonidas Calhoun owned hundreds of acres of land in Catahoula and Concordia Parishes, which enslaved hundreds of people and, post-Civil War, sharecroppers.
-Kennedy inherited hundreds of acres of land in Catahoula when his mother died.
+Members of Kennedy's family were slaveowners before the Civil War, and have been political and economic elites in Louisiana since the 19th century.
+Kennedy's great-great-great-grandfather enslaved 120 people in Catahoula and Concordia Parishes.
+After the Civil War, Kennedy's great-grandfather Leonidas Calhoun Kennedy inherited hundreds of acres of land in Catahoula when his mother died and turned to sharecropping to work the land.